Carbon Creek (Star Trek: Enterprise): Production

-Dan O'Shannon, the executive producer and head writer of Frasier pitched the idea to Brannon Braga.
+Dan O'Shannon, the executive producer and head writer of Frasier, pitched the idea to Brannon Braga.
 They were friends and both were working for Paramount.
-Rick Berman liked the idea but they decided it "was too off concept to do in the first season" and instead saved it for the second season.
+Rick Berman liked the idea, but they decided it "was too off concept to do in the first season", and instead saved it for the second season.

 Braga said the original series episode "The City on the Edge of Forever" provided some inspiration for the episode.
 Mestral and T'Mir raided a clothesline for proper period apparel, and Mestral wore a wool cap to cover his ears (as Spock did).
-The Vulcans get menial jobs much as James T. Kirk and Spock got jobs as labourers during their adventure.
-Mestral and T'Mir are both seen sweeping floors as Spock did.
-Also a Vulcan is shown working on an electronics project in a kitchen.
+The Vulcans get menial jobs, much as James T. Kirk and Spock got jobs as labourers during their adventure.
+Mestral and T'Mir are both seen sweeping floors, as Spock did.
+Also, a Vulcan is shown working on an electronics project in a kitchen.

 Jolene Blalock played the Vulcan commander T'Mir.
 This continues a tradition of casting Star Trek actors to portray their character's ancestors.
 Blalock said getting to play her own grandmother was something different and that she liked the episode.

-J. Paul Boehmer played Mestral, the character was named after George de Mestral the inventor of Velcro.
+J. Paul Boehmer played Mestral, the character was named after George de Mestral, the inventor of Velcro.
 Boehmer said that as an actor it was fun for him to interpret "the wonderful archetype that Leonard Nimoy was able to create" and that he was a "total geek" for the original series.

 Boehmer had previously appeared in Star Trek as a Cardassian, a Borg Drone, and a Nazi.
 He later returned to Enterprise portraying a Nazi, in the episode "Storm Front".
-Michael Crawic who played Stron previously appeared as a guest on Deep Space Nine and Voyager.
+Michael Crawic, who played Stron, previously appeared as a guest star on Deep Space Nine and Voyager.
 David Selburg makes his fourth appearance on Star Trek and played the Vulcan captain.

 Although "Carbon Creek" was aired as the second episode of the season, it was the first to be filmed.
-It was the second episode directed by James A. Contner who previously directed the episode Dear Doctor.
+It was the second episode directed by James A. Contner, who had previously directed the episode "Dear Doctor".

 Production began on Wednesday, 26 June 2002, with two days of location shooting.
-On Friday, they returned to Paramount studios lot, and began shooting on sets depicting the fictional mining town, as well as the bridge of a Vulcan ship.
+On Friday, they returned to Paramount Studios lot, and began shooting on sets depicting the fictional mining town, as well as the bridge of a Vulcan ship.

 Bakula and Trinneer reported to work on Monday, July 8, to shoot scenes on the standing Enterprise sets.
 On Friday July 19, some additional exterior pickup shots were filmed.
 Further pickup shots occurred during the filming of the fourth episode.